USS Pampanito Bofors 40mm Gun Replacement

 - We built equilibrator spacers, our were made out of 1/8" mild steel with a hole for a bolt instead of 1/2" thick steel.
 See page 48 of TM 9-1252.

 - We made several small custom tools that were needed to remove parts out of their normal positions.

 - If not properly bolted to the deck, the 2,500 lbs. gun can be easily tipped over (including unpredictable seismic events).
 The more elevated the barrel, the less stable it is.

 - Unless assembled with equilibrator springs installed, the gun can depress from its own weight very quickly (approximately 1,500 lbs just in the gun and barrel).
 Without the barrel installed, the equilibrators springs can elevate the breech casing very quickly.
-Both are really dangerous for nearby personel, and are bad for the gears, etc.
+Both are really dangerous for nearby personnel, and are bad for the gears, etc.

 - There are very strong springs in the equilibrator, barrel recoil, breech operating, and loader mechanism that must have their spring force applied, and released in a slow, controlled manner.
 All can be very dangerous.